Kitware/SMQTK-Descriptors/docs/release_notes/pending_release.rst

 * Added workflow to inherit the smqtk-core publish workflow.

+* Updated CI unittests workflow to include codecov reporting and to run nightly.

 Miscellaneous

 * Added a wrapper script to pull the versioning/changelog update helper from